Sudo-Raheel/Potentiostat_cp2k_implementation/README.md

 # Potentiostat_cp2k_implementation

 This repository serves as a tutorial for implementing functionalities in [CP2K](https://github.com/cp2k/cp2k).
-Currently, the repository contains benchmarks and the workflow of the algorithm.
+Currently, the repository contains benchmarks and the workflow of the algorithm.(It's still under construction)

 The full code and an in-depth explanation of the changes will be added to the repository once the paper is published.
 Till the publication, the exact thermo-potentiostat code cannot be shared, However the basics of implementation in cp2k is provided in